 There is more and more understanding that the smart mix prescribed by the UN Guiding Principles on Business and Human Rights means that there needs to be legislation in order to reach the stated aims.Heidi Hautala, Vice-President of European Parliament

-There is growing momentum worldwide among governments to require companies to undertake human rights due diligence from the French Duty of Vigilance Law to child labour due diligence legislation in the Netherlands.
+There is growing momentum worldwide among governments to require companies to undertake human rights due diligence from the French Duty of Vigilance Law to the planned initiative in the European Union.
 Civil society across the world is seizing the opportunity for more robust requirements on companies.
 Major investors and companies are also speaking out in favour of such legislation.

 This portal collects the latest news on mandatory human rights due diligence, national and regional developments, public company statements in support of mandatory human rights due diligence, guidance for companies and governments, and examples of company implementation of human rights due diligence.
 It also hosts a blog series where experts from civil society, governments and business discuss what mandatory human rights due diligence could mean for advancing human rights in business.

 BREAKING: Reactions to release of EU Commission legislative proposal on 23 February